Science IS NOT Superior to the Bible!

 The fact that unreliable sources are used is sufficient to reject these claims.
 In addition, I have discussed the use of the word "firmament" in the previous chapter, showing that it has nothing to do with claiming the sky is solid.
 A good, in-depth article on this topic is available online from Apologetics Press.

 The only new accusation here concerns the "windows of heaven" mentioned in the King James Version of Genesis 7:11-12.
 One of the problems of the KJV, as much as many people love it, is that it uses archaic English words and phrases.
 As a result, unless you are familiar with old English words that are not used today, in some cases the KJV may not communicate clearly.

 Here is how the NASB translates Genesis 7:11-12

 11 - In the six hundredth year of Noahs life, in the second month, on the seventeenth day of the month, on the same day all the fountains of the great deep burst open, and the floodgates of the sky were opened.

 12 - The rain fell upon the earth for forty days and forty nights.

-The phrase "windows of the sky" has been replaced with a term we more often use, "floodgates."
-We understand this as analogy.
-No one thinks there are huge metal and concrete "floodgates" in the sky that open when there is a heavy rain.
-This is a figure of speach we use to say that, it was not just raining, it was pouring down.
-"Floodgates" describes an extremely heavy rainfall... and that's is an accurate description of the beginning of Noah's flood.
+The phrase "windows of the sky" is replaced with a term we more often use today, "floodgates."
+While “windows of the sky” made sense a couple of hundred years ago, today we have a different way of saying the same thing.
+No one ever thought there are windows nor huge metal and concrete "floodgates" in the sky that open when there is a heavy rain.
+These are figures of speech used to say that, it was not just raining, it was pouring down.
+"Floodgates" describes an extremely heavy rainfall... and that is an accurate description of the beginning of Noah's flood.